mindhiveproject/mindhive/frontend/content/docs/terms.md

 ### 9. Termination of Your Account

 If you violate any of these terms, your permission to use the Service automatically terminates.
-You may cancel your account with the Service by going to https://mindhive.science/dashboard/settings.
+You may cancel your account with the Service by submitting a request to <a href="mailto: info@mindhive.science">info@mindhive.science</a>.

 ### 10. Privacy Policy and Additional Requirements